Background pattern

 • difficulty breathing.

-If you are to undergo surgery, make sure your doctor is informed.
-You may need to stop using hormone replacement therapy for a period of4 to6 weeks before the operation, in order to reduce the risk of a blood clot.
+If you are going to have surgery, make sure your doctor is informed.
+You may need to stop using hormone replacement therapy for about 4 to 6 weeks before the operation, in order to reduce the risk of having a blood clot.
 Your doctor will tell you when you can start using hormone replacement therapy again.

-For women treated only with estradiol HRT, there is no increased risk of developing heart disease
+For women treated only with estrogen therapy, there is no increased risk of developing heart disease

 Stroke

-The risk of stroke is approximately 1.5 times higher in HRT users than in non-users.
-The number of additional stroke cases due to HRT use increases with age.
-Other factors that may increase the risk of stroke are:
+The number of additional stroke cases due to the use of HRT increases with age.
+Other reasons that may increase the risk of stroke are:

 • aging;